Helping Youth Rediscover Joy: Body Senses and Connection

-The purpose of this first joy activator is to awaken teens’ body senses.
+The purpose of this first joy activator is to awaken teens’ body senses and to help them rediscover the joy of being alive.
 It is important to captivate their sense of smell, sight, touch, hearing, and taste.
 By doing so, they will remember the joy of simply being alive.
+Consider:

 - Engage teens with their favorite smells.
 Cook their favorite dish with them to fill the room with delightful odors, or go to the mall to pick their favorite perfume.
 Explore places where familiar smells are powerful enough to activate joy in them.

 - Identify sounds that are particularly soothing to your teen.
 Listen to nature during a walk, or to the music at a coffee shop.
 These sounds should be positively stimulating or relaxing for teens.